 A brief summary of each bid is set out in 'Appendix 'A'.
-Officers from the three authorities will give a short presentation of each bid to the Committee at the meeting.

 Appendix 'A': Summary of Each Scheme Bid

 Lancashire County Council: Preston City Centre Congestion Reduction

 Preston city centre is accessed from a number of key radial routes, all of which also provide for cross-city movements including between the Enterprise Zone sites at Samlesbury and Warton, and in some cases, for longer distance travel between regional destinations including the Fylde Coast, Southport/West Lancashire and the Strategic Road Network.
 Congestion in the city centre is a growing issue, particularly during both morning and evening peak periods due to high traffic flows and conflicting traffic movements at signalised junctions.